isuretpolos/AOPi/README.md

 - AOPi = AetherOnePi
 - AOPi = Alpha Omega Pi
 - AOPi = Aether One Pi
-# What is AetherOnePi?
+# What is AetherOneFlux?
-A free and open source Radionics Software, written in Java, using libGDX as a rendering library.
+A free and open source Radionics Software, written in Java.
+This version is based on the libGDX, a very powerful rendering library.

 ## What is Radionics?
 Radionics is essentially Computer Aided Psionics.
 It helps to analyze pre-material imbalances of energy fields.